The Guide to Unlocking Growth:

 9. Hero: The end of the Champion’s Customer Journey is not signing a multi-year huge contract.
 Instead, it is achieved by your Champion becoming a Hero.
 This occurs when they get promoted or become an industry celebrity by driving metrics that matter to their board or CEO, gaining more responsibility over more Use Cases and driving Full Deployment.
 Notably, early adopters of marketing technology are now modern CMOs.
 Early adopters of mobile technology now run end-user computing.
 Early adopters of the cloud are now VPs of infrastructure.
 Assisting Champions in becoming Heroes turns them into enthusiastic advocates, inspiring others to follow the same path, thereby driving demand and creating a big wave.

-Question: Do you have Hero stories?
+Question: How many Champions were promoted?
+Do you have Hero stories?
 (Note: these are not the same as customer case studies)

 Step Two